-There are 7 sea turtle species in the world - five of them have been known to visit the Hauraki Gulf / Tīkapa Moana!
+There are 7 sea turtle species in the world - five of them have been known to visit New Zealand waters.
 Turtles breed in the tropics and subtropics, but still visit NZ waters.
 Green turtles and leatherbacks are the most common turtles seen here, but loggerhead, hawksbill, and Olive Ridley turtles also visit occasionally.